BD2KGenomics/protect/Flowchart.txt

+# Copyright 2016 UCSC Computational Genomics Lab
-# Copyright 2016 Arjun Arkal Rao
+# Original contributor: Arjun Arkal Rao
 #
 # Licensed under the Apache License, Version 2.0 (the "License");
 # you may not use this file except in compliance with the License.